Dry Box Dry Box Owner

 2. Damaged or Rotting Flooring

-Shipping container floors are usually comprised of one-inch-thick marine grade plywood that is quite durable but that will experience wear and tear over the years.
+Shipping container floors usually consist of one-inch-thick marine grade plywood that is quite durable but that will experience wear and tear over the years.
 Flooring takes the brunt of punishment because it sees a lot of foot traffic and machinery traffic – not to mention it has to carry the loads placed in the container.

 Container floors experience a lot of gouging, scraping, pressure, and weight, which can lead to water damage if not sealed properly.
 You can replace the flooring fairly cost effectively.